danddr/USE/README.md

 # USE (Uniform Sampling of the Environmental space)

-An R package to perform uniform sampling in the environmental space.
+The `USE` R package offers a collection of functions that enable the uniform sampling of the environmental space.
+It was specifically developed to assist species distribution modellers in gathering ecologically relevant pseudo-absences by uniformly sampling the environmental space.

 <!-- badges: start -->
 <!-- badges: end -->

-The goal of USE is to perform uniform sampling in the environmental space.

 ## Installation

-You can install the development version of USE like so:
+The development version of `USE` can be installed running the code below:

 ```r
 # Install the released version from CRAN